 - Count up all cards (a good chance to get a bit of counting practice in) and whoever has the most wins!

 This game is great for developing memory and concentration skills.

-I hope you like this beginning sounds game.
+I hope you and your little learners enjoy this beginning sounds game.